Live Webinar – Complete both sessions for 12.5 Hours (1.25 CEUs)

-- Recognize the interplay of Musculoskeletal and Neuromuscular Movement System Diagnoses and neuroplastic changes on foot and ankle dysfunction.
+- Recognize the interplay of musculoskeletal and neuromuscular influences on foot and ankle dysfunction

-- Perform a detailed foot and ankle examination including gait kinematics, neuromotor function, and musculoskeletal structures.
+- Interpret a detailed foot and ankle examination including gait dynamic, neuromotor function, and musculoskeletal findings

-- Perform treatment techniques to address relative flexibility and promote progressive strengthening in foot and ankle for function.
+- Select treatment techniques to address relative flexibility and promote progressive strengthening in foot and ankle for function

 VENUE LOCATION MAPClick image to access Google Maps.

 This course meets the criteria for 12.5 contact hours (1.25 CEUs) Intermediate Level.